-The object diagram in Figure 6 represents an Agreement in the execution phase.
-In the presented example the template mixin several AgreementTerm mixins are defined either to define and describe the service offered or to introduce Service Level Objectives (SLOs) for the agreement.
+182 The object diagram in Figure 6 represents an Agreement in the execution phase.
+In the presented example the as the region in which the resources (under that SLA template) SHOULD be allocated.
+In addition to the template mixin several AgreementTerm mixins are defined either to define and describe the service offered or to introduce Service Level Objectives (SLOs) for the agreement.

-Demo1SLA agreement is being populated with the SilverTemp mixin which is related to the AgreementTemplate
+183 Demo1SLA agreement is being populated with the SilverTemp mixin which is related to the AgreementTemplate

-Mixin type.
-This is used to tag and classify the agreement as well as to define some generic constraints such as the region in which the resources (under that SLA template) SHOULD be allocated.
+184 Mixin type.
+This is used to tag and classify the agreement as well as to define some generic constraints such 185 as the region in which the resources (under that SLA template) SHOULD be allocated.
 In addition to the

-To this end, through the ComputeServiceTerm mixin, the cloud service provider introduces a set of service terms 184 which characterize the service being offered with this SLA.
-In this case it is a compute resource with technical 185 specifications defined through provider-specific attributes (e.g. compute\service.cores, compute\service.cpu 186 etc.).
-The Availability, ServicePerformance and ServiceCapacity are all Service Level Objective terms that set 187 certain thresholds to metrics which determine the Quality of Service (QoS) of the respective offering.
-Every 188 SLO term also defines the remedy value which is the compensation to the costumer in the event that the 189 cloud service provider fails to meet the specified SLO.
-The value is usually a percentage of the agreed rate 190 for the offered cloud service.
-The attributes defined in the mixins can be either mutable or immutable to the 191 costumer depending on how the negotiation phase is being realized by the cloud service provider.
-What is 192 more, every term has a current state value.
-Depending on the current assessment the terms are fulfilled or 193 violated.
+To this end, through the ComputeServiceTerm mixin, the cloud service provider introduces a set of service terms 188 which characterize the service being offered with this SLA.
+In this case it is a compute resource with technical 189 specifications defined through provider-specific attributes (e.g., compute_service.cores, compute_service.cpu 190 etc.).
+The Availability, ServicePerformance and ServiceCapacity are all Service Level Objective terms that set 191 certain thresholds to metrics which determine the Quality of Service (QoS) of the respective offering.
+Every 192 SLO term also defines the remedy value which is the compensation to the costumer in the event that the 193 cloud service provider fails to meet the specified SLO.
+The value is usually a percentage of the agreed rate 194 for the offered cloud service.
+The attributes defined in the mixins can be either mutable or immutable to the 195 costumer depending on how the negotiation phase is being realized by the cloud service provider.
+What is 196 more, every term has a current state value.
+Depending on the current assessment the terms are fulfilled or 197 violated.
 Each violation will trigger the respective remedy value.
-194 same security considerations as for the OCCI Core and Model specification apply here.
+198